bellcd/js-calculator/README.md

-## A calculator built in JavaScript
+## A calculator built in vanilla JavaScript